Qualcomm releases wireless AR glasses

 Smart Viewer features

 The real plus of this pair is therefore its performance.
-Indeed, equipped with Qualcomm's new process, the Snapdragon XR2 allows the pair to perform twice as well as the previous pair with the same energy consumption.
+Indeed, equipped with Qualcomm's new process, the Snapdragon XR2 allows the pair to be twice as powerful as the previous pair with the same energy consumption.
 For example, image processing is optimised, faster and of better quality than the previous generation.
-The battery life of the pair is equivalent to 30 minutes of total use, taking into account that it is possible to add a battery if needed.
+The battery life of the pair is equivalent to 30 minutes of total use, taking into account that it is possible to add a battery if necessary.

 On the aesthetic side, the Smart Viewer's main asset is that it is relatively light and thin.
 This sleek design gives a fresh look and is the opposite of the massive aesthetics of some AR glasses, aesthetics being an aspect valued by today's users.
 This sleek design is particularly noticeable in the weight of 115 grams, which is a very light and functional pair.